smaclell/smaclell.github.io/_posts/2015-04-28-exterminator-5-pull-request-explosion.md

 broken down into small pull requests<sup id="reverse-ext-5-note-1"><a href="#ext-5-note-1">1</a></sup>.

-For those following along, this fits in great with my [focus and quality habits][goals].
+For those following along, this fits in great with my [focus and quality habits](/posts/exterminators-2-focus-and-quality/).
 I could focus intensely on one change at a time building toward larger larger improvements.
 As shown with my previous team, smaller reviews can be done more quickly.
 The individual changes could be tested and reviewed separately helping to reduce the risk of each change.
 Less